Lord Lovat

 His eldest son and namesake General Simon Fraser of Lovat became a general in the British Army.
 He obtained a full pardon but was not restored to the title.
 His younger brother Archibald Campbell Fraser was a colonel in the Army and would have succeeded but for the attainder.
 On his death in 1815 the title was claimed by his kinsman Thomas Fraser, a descendant of Thomas Fraser, second son of the fourth Lord.
 In 1837 he was created Baron Lovat, of Lovat in the County of Inverness, in the Peerage of the United Kingdom.
 The attainder of the eleventh Lord was reversed in 1854, and Thomas Fraser became the twelfth Lord Lovat.
 He was succeeded by his son, the thirteenth Lord, who served as Lord Lieutenant of Inverness.
 His eldest son, the fourteenth Lord, was a soldier and politician and notably held office as Under-Secretary of State for Dominion Affairs from 1926 to 1927.
-He was succeeded by his eldest son, the fifteenth Lord.
-He was a prominent soldier and distinguished himself during the Second World War.
+He was succeeded by his eldest son, Simon Fraser, 15th Lord Lovat, a prominent soldier who distinguished himself during the Second World War.
 As of 2017 the titles are held by his grandson, the sixteenth Lord, who succeeded in 1994.

 The Conservative politician Sir Hugh Fraser was the younger son of the fourteenth Lord.
 Another member of the family was Sir Ian Fraser, Chairman of Rolls-Royce Motors.
 He was the son of Hon.
 Alastair Thomas Joseph Fraser, younger son of the thirteenth Lord.

 The family seats are Beaufort Lodge and Balblair House, near Beauly, Inverness-shire.